Beylik of Teke: History

+During the reign of the last ruler, Othman, the Ottoman Empire annexed the beylik in 1391.
+However, during his invasion of Anatolia in 1402, Timur restored Othman to his rule.
+In 1423, the Ottomans definitively re-annexed the beylik.

 Legacy

 The Turkish province of Antalya was named the sub-province (sanjak) of Teke until the early years of the Republic of Turkey.
 The peninsula west of Antalya is called Teke Peninsula.